lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

 System generation
 =================

+..  container:: justify

     Create a new folder called SystemCreation/.
 Open a blank page in it using a text editor, and call it input.lammps.
     Copy the following lines into input.lammps:

 ..  code-block:: bash
    :caption: *to be copied in SystemCreation/input.lammps*